urfuwo/hlx-test/README.md

   }
 ```

 pointing it to the new release and running `npm run build`.
+For now, the process of updates is manual - i.e., the UDEX team needs to make a new version available on the CDN and then, the url can be updated after this is communicated OOB.